 First, the pieces of the material had to be etched to reduce oxidation on their surfaces.
 Then the pieces were dissolved.
 And then they were analyzed by the mass spectrometer.

 In looking over the Germans’ process, Rabb noticed that they were dissolving the silicon in sodium hydroxide.
 That seemed a possible source of trouble to him because the sodium was present in a relatively high concentration.
 The silicon signal would be decreased due to the huge flux of sodium ions in the ion beam.
 Clogging of the equipment would also be inevitable.

 “So basically, we felt that using the TMAH wouldn’t allow a lot of material other than silicon to stay on the cones of the mass spectrometer, which can also affect the silicon signal,” Rabb says.
-The NIST team tried it and found that the TMAH not only was the perfect diluent for the silicon solutions but that it also helped to clear out anything remaining as carry-over from the previous samples as well.
+The NIST team tried it and found that the TMAH not only was the perfect diluent for the silicon solutions but also helped to clear out anything remaining as carry-over from the previous samples.

-The work took a total of three years, in part because they began to realize they could make the measurement process do more than they had originally thought in terms of high precision measurements.
+The work took a total of three years, in part because the NIST researchers began to realize they could make the measurement process do more than they had originally thought.
 By 2016, they were ready to share the information with the world.

-On November 16, 2018, representatives from more than 50 countries are expected to make history when they gather in Versailles, France, to vote on redefining the SI, including the mole.
-The vote will close the book on this chapter of Vocke and Rabb’s work, but will open a new chapter in chemistry.
-The mole will no longer be tied to a physical object—the carbon-12 atom.
-Instead, it'll be defined purely in terms of the Avogadro constant.
+On November 16, 2018, representatives from more than 50 countries made history when they gathered in Versailles, France, to vote on redefining the SI, including the mole.
+The vote closed the book on this chapter of Vocke and Rabb’s work, but opened a new chapter in chemistry.
+The mole is no longer tied to a physical object—the carbon-12 atom.
+Instead, it is defined purely in terms of the Avogadro constant.

 When asked where he got the idea to use TMAH in the measurement work, Rabb shrugs.
 While he was familiar with the materials, he thinks Vocke’s experience with the high-powered mass spectrometer was key.